- In Colosseum City Pass Omnia Card

 How does the Omnia Card Rome work?

-The Omnia Vatican & Rome Card also includes a 72-hour Roma Pass.
-The Roma Pass allows free admission to two of the following main attractions: Colosseum, Roman Forum and Palatine Hill, Capitoline Museums, National Museum, Castel Sant'Angelo, and Carcer Tullianum.
+The Omnia Vatican & Rome Card also includes a 72 hours Roma Pass.
+The Roma Pass allows free admission to 2 of the following main attractions: Colosseum, Roman Forum and Palatine Hill, Capitoline Museums, National Museum, Castel Sant'Angelo, and Carcer Tullianum.

 1. First time visitors